SS-31, MOTS-c, & NAD+The Mitochondrial Peptide Stack for Energy & Youthful Restoration

 Component 2: MOTS-c — Metabolic Reprogramming

 Mechanism: Activates AMPK and PGC-1α, increases GLUT4 expression, improves fatty-acid oxidation, and restores insulin sensitivity.
+Under metabolic stress, MOTS-c translocates to the nucleus where it directly regulates gene expression related to glucose homeostasis.

 Translation: Cells shift from glucose hoarding to flexible fuel use.
 Endurance improves, metabolic rate stabilizes, and the body responds better to caloric deficits.